 What attracted such a stellar cast and gives them such a vehicle to shine is a sharp script, based on a play by co-writer Beau Willimon who was himself once a key aide to a political candidate (Howard Dean).
 The play was called "Farragut North" which is the nearest metro station in Washington DC to the hub of lobbyist organisations in the capital.
 For an international audience, "The Ides Of March" works better as a title, giving us not just a calendar reference but a clear indication that we are going to experience more than one act of betrayal.

 This is no cinematic equivalent of "The West Wing", my all-time favourite television series.
 The small-screen team may have fallen short and even messed up on occasions but were fundamentally decent and honourable political operatives.
 In the more cynical "The Ides Of March", everyone is compelled sooner or later to make compromises which represent an abandonment of principles.
 The plot details do not bear too much post-viewing analysis, but this is an intelligent and serious work that captures some of the flavour of American political campaigning and the pressures to sacrifice means for ends faced by decision-makers everywhere.
-"If Only"
+"If Beale Street Could Talk"